A Father Recounts His Search For The Son Who Vanished In Costa Rican Wilderness

 In 2014, wilderness explorer Roman Dial experienced every parent's nightmare when he learned that his son, then 27, was missing in a remote Central American rainforest, thousands of miles away.

 Dial, a professor of mathematics and biology at Alaska Pacific University, is known for his skills in mountaineering, rafting and backcountry endurance racing.
 He shared those passions with his son, Cody Roman, who went by the name Roman.
-Over the years, father and son embarked on exotic adventures together, once pack rafting in Australia, another time venturing into Arctic Alaska.
+Over the years, father and son embarked on exotic adventures together, once packrafting in Australia, another time venturing into Arctic Alaska.

 "He was a great outdoorsman," Dial says of his son.
 "I kind of hoped that he would be an outdoors partner for me for life."